 Primary Practice Areas:

-Mr. Thompson received his A.B. and M.A. degrees in economics from Stanford University and his J.D. degree from Stanford Law School in 1969.
-He taught at the Stanford Law School in 1969-70 and clerked for Judge Ben.
+After receiving his J.D. degree from Stanford Law School in 1969.
+He taught at the Stanford Law School in 1969-70 and then clerked for Judge Ben.
 C. Duniway of the United States Court of Appeals, Ninth Circuit, in 1970-71.
 Following his clerkship, Mr. Thompson joined the law firm of Wilmer, Cutler & Pickering, Washington, D.C., where he was a litigator in communications and securities law.
-In 1977, he joined with Mr. Finkelstein in the formation of the firm now known as Finkelstein Thompson LLP.
+In 1977, he joined with Mr. Finkelstein in the formation Finkelstein Thompson LLP.

-Mr. Thompson is a member of the bar of the District of Columbia and the State of California and of several federal district and appellate courts.
+Mr. Thompson is a member of the bar of the District of Columbia, the State of California, several federal district and appellate courts, and the United States Supreme Court.
 Mr. Thompson practices in the Washington, D.C. office.